The End of Pipeline Sprawl: How Centralized Testing Unlocks True Continuous Feedback

 In most situations, QA teams become responsible for quality outcomes but lose control over test execution.
 Tests are not part of a DevOps-managed pipeline across multiple teams and systems.

 Want to update your testing process?
-File a ticket for each pipeline and follow-up until fixed.
+File a ticket for each pipeline and follow up until it is fixed.
 QA has the accountability but not the authority.

 Stage 4: Failed Solutions